MiguelCastillo/azureContainer/README.md

 ### initialize(access) : method
 Initializes the container.
 If the container name does not exist, one is created.
+If you already know the container exists, then you can safely omit calling this method.
+If you are doubt, then always call this method.

 #### arguments
 - `accessLevel` - Optional string to specify if when creating a container, it should be `private`, public `blob`, or public `container`.
 If nothing is proived, then container is `private`.